impress-org/support-manual/documentation/responsibilities.md

 The technician triggers the following sequence by placing the doc in "For Review:"

 1. Technician moves the task to the "For Review" column.
-1. DPM loops in SEO team member from the content team to suggest edits for SEO purposes.
-1. DPM approves those edits
 1. DPM reviews the Google Doc for the following:
     - [ ] Grammar is correct
     - [ ] No First Person language